erin murtha as an artist

 Girlhood Objects

-This series began in 2024 and is based on objects I either had or pined for as a teen girl.
-The fashion plates were at my grandparent's house and each time I visited I hoped I would get some quiet time alone to play with them.
+For instance, the fashion plates were at my grandparent's house and each time I visited I hoped I would get some quiet time alone to play with them.
 The crayons were housed in an old Planters Cheese Balls container.
-My aunt had to get them out of this closet where I thought you'd fall through the floor if you went inside.
+One of my aunts had to get them out of this closet where I thought you'd fall through the floor if you went inside.
 It was always a little exciting and terrifying.

 Jello